-It’s an offence to use a hand-held phone whilst driving a motor vehicle.
+It’s an offence to use a hand-held mobile phone whilst driving a motor vehicle.
 Under current UK case law, ‘driving’ includes being stationary if the engine is running, including in traffic queues and at traffic lights.
 Prosecutions for these offences is designed to promote UK road safety.
 (Section 110 of the Road Vehicles (Construction and Use) Regulations 1986).

 This offence carries a standard fine of £200 and 6 penalty points, with a maximum of up to £1000 and 6 points on your driving licence (The fine can rise to £2,500 if you are driving a bus, coach or heavy goods vehicle).

 If you choose to reject the fixed penalty and ask for a court hearing you will be at risk of higher fines and court costs but the points will remain the same.

 The prosecution have to prove beyond reasonable doubt that you were actually driving with a phone in your hand and in use.

 On 25 March 2022 “Use” was changed to include using the device for any telecommunication purpose, not just making or receiving calls.

 This includes texting while driving, using any other Apps, or messenger services that allow you to communicate with other people.
 This offence is not just using your mobile as a phone to talk to people while driving.

 If you get caught driving while using a mobile and if you were considered to be holding the phone, you will be at risk of 6 points and a fixed penalty or a summons to court.

 In order to be found not guilty of a hand-held phone related driving offence you need to cast a doubt.

 You can do this by giving evidence that you were not using or holding the mobile whilst driving and that the officer was mistaken (you should rarely accuse an officer of lying unless you can prove this beyond any doubt!).